YunoHost/doc/copy_image.md

 ## Expand the root partition <small>(optional)</small>

 <div class="alert alert-warning" markdown="1">
-This step is optionnal as it should be performed automatically during the first boot on recent images.
+This step is optional as it should be performed automatically during the first boot on recent images.
 </div>